 Andrew E. Esch, MD, MBA

-Andrew Esch is a palliative specialist and consultant focusing on improving the quality of life for patients and their families—through pain and symptom management, coordination of care, and education—as they face serious or life-threatening illness.
-Dr. Esch earned his medical degree from the University of Buffalo, where he also earned a combined bachelor of science and master of business administration degree.
-Currently he is the medical director for Hospice of Orleans and a consultant and faculty member for the Center to Advance Palliative Care (CAPC).
-Prior to joining CAPC, Dr. Esch worked at the Lee Memorial Health System in Fort Myers, Florida, as medical director of palliative care.
-During his time there he was recognized with the prestigious Phoenix Award for his work with people with cancer.
+Andrew Esch is a palliative care specialist focusing on improving the quality of life for patients and families living with serious illness.
+He earned his medical degree from the University of Buffalo, where he also earned a combined bachelor of science and master of business administration degree.
+Before becoming the Senior Education Advisor at the Center to Advance Palliative Care (CAPC), Dr. Esch was a CAPC consultant and faculty member.
+Prior to joining CAPC, Dr. Esch was medical director of palliative care at the Lee Memorial Health System in Fort Myers, Florida.
+During his time there he was recognized with the prestigious Phoenix Award for his work with people living with cancer.
 Dr. Esch speaks nationally on palliative care education and growth and sustainability of palliative care programs.

 From the Blog

 How to Identify and Treat Fatigue in Our Patients with Serious Illness

 Two palliative care clinicians provide the ins-and-outs of assessing and treating fatigue in patients with serious illness.

 How We Can Leverage Our Emotions to Create Positive Change for Palliative Care

 A palliative care leader, who has supported hundreds of clinicians throughout the pandemic, offers healthy tips for channeling our feelings to move the field forward.

 How to Reduce Risk for Older Adults with Age-Friendly Care

 Breaking down five myths that may come into play for geriatric patients, and how clinicians can refocus on the realities for the best possible care.